cn205000/IT-Portfolio/Active Directory/ActiveDirectory-GPO-Management/readme.md

 1. Open **Active Directory Users and Computers (ADUC)** on the Domain Controller.
 2. In the left pane, **right-click your domain** (e.g., mydomain.com) → Hover over **New** → Click **Organizational Unit**.
-3. Name the OU appropriately & create. (create these OU examples: _ADMINS, _USERS, _COMPUTERS).
+3. Name the OU appropriately & create it. (create these OU examples: _ADMINS, _USERS, _COMPUTERS).
-4. Within the **_USERS**, create more OU's named: IT, HR, Finance, Sales
+4. Within the **_USERS**, create more OUs named: IT, HR, Finance, Sales

 > 📌 *Why?* OUs let you logically organize users, computers, and groups, making management and GPO application easier.